biswajitbiswal-in/Amazon-clone/README.md

-🛒 Amazon Clone
+# Amazon Clone

-   A simple clone of the Amazon homepage built using HTML and CSS.
-This project is created for learning and practice, helping to understand webpage structure, layout design, styling, and responsive UI basics.
+A simple Amazon homepage clone built using HTML and CSS for learning and practice purposes.

-🚀 Features
+## Features

-   Navigation Bar

-   Hero Section
+- Navbar

-   Product Sections
+- Product sections

-   Footer
+- Footer

-🛠 Technologies Used
+## Technologies Used

-   HTML5

-   CSS3

-🎯 Purpose

-    To practice front-end development concepts such as page layout, positioning, styling, and responsive design.
+- HTML
+- CSS

+## How to Use
+Open `index.html` in any browser.

-👤 Author
+## Author
 Biswajit Biswal